thanishka220/SQL-for-Data-Analysis/README.md

 ## ðŸ” Key SQL Tasks Performed

-> Only a high-level summary of SQL queries is presented below.

 1. **Total Orders by Country**
    - Counted the number of transactions grouped by country.